jdconner/styled-variants/README.md

 ### How do I override pseudo classes?

-The best example of a need to override pseudo classes is the need for a `disabled` state that would still allow pointer events (probably to allow for a tooltip on hover to explain why the component is disabled).
+A common need to override pseudo classes relates to `disabled` states.
+For example, a tooltip that would display why a component is disabled when hovered.
 When something is `disabled`, we normally want to remove some functionality.
-We can easily do that by setting the attributes back to the base values, which can be easily done if we set out base values as their own variable:
+We can do that by setting the attributes back to the base values.
+This is accomplished by assigning base values their own variable:

 ```js
 const isDisabled = {